miguelrisero/betterpic-web-content/blog/ai-linkedin-headshot.md

 While it may feel threatening, overwhelming or even boring at this point, AI technology can democratise areas of our lives.
 The process of getting high-quality headshots is one of those.

 Traditional photography can be costly, with sessions and retouching adding up.
-However, AI headshots provide a cost-effective solution by generating multiple professional-quality images quickly and affordably.
+However, [AI generated headshots](https://www.betterpic.io/blog/ai-generated-headshots/) provide a cost-effective solution by generating multiple professional-quality images quickly and affordably.
 This means you can regularly update your photo without additional expense, keeping your professional image in sync with your current career status.

 According to OPENonline, having a current, professional headshot can increase your message and connection requests by up to 80%.